petros-d/docs/docs/deployment-metrics.md

 You can hover over each bar to see the corresponding hour interval displayed in both UTC and your local timezone.
 Below that, you can see the number of successful and failed task instances.
 If a bar is partially or fully red, it means that one or more task instances failed within that hour interval.

-The bolded value above the graph denotes the total number of tasks that the metric is checking.
-The metric checks only unpaused DAGs for task instances, so this number might be less than the total number of tasks in your Deployment.
+The bolded value above the graph denotes the total number of tasks that have run in the last 24 hours.

 ## Resource Usage

-The third and fourth Deployment metrics in the Astronomer UI provide visibility into the resources being consumed by the Celery Workers in your Deployment.
-The third is specific to worker CPU, and the fourth is specific to worker memory.
+The third and fourth Deployment metrics in the Astronomer UI provide visibility into the resources being consumed by the Workers in your Deployment as measure by CPU and memory consumption.

 :::info